 As well as a strong standard of written English, we also look for the ability to demonstrate a strong knowledge in the subject.
-Candidates must have relevant experience, which includes time spent in physiotherapy work places and preferably within an NHS setting (e.g. out-patient and ward settings).
-Applicants must then show reflection/learning/insight on this experience.
+Candidates must have relevant experience, which, ideally may include time spent in physiotherapy work places or alternatively extensive research into the breadth and diversity of physiotherapy.
+Applicants must then show reflection/ learning/ insight on this experience.

 Candidates can demonstrate a real enthusiasm for the subject that goes beyond achieving good grades in exams.
 Students will be expected to deliver care, compassion and commitment with excellent communication skills promoting values based practice.
 Examples to support these values could include: